scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 pairs still follow the precedence constraints defined by the original workflow DAG.
 The ``Solution`` provides a basic object structure that stores machines and task pairs as a dictionary of ``Allocations``;
-allocations store he task, and its start and finish time on the machine.
+allocations store the task-ID and its start and finish time on the machine.
 This provides an additional ease-of-use functionality for developers, who can interact with allocations using intuitive attributes (rather than navigating a dictionary of stored keywords).
 The ``Solution``